 Ed McCormack, Gallery & Studio Magazine; June 2012; NY, NY

 As a market researcher for major medical companies, my job was to uncover the unseen need, find the niche not-yet-discovered and focus on the gap, not the things that actually existed.
 I am fascinated with human body...all that lies beneath the surface unseen, the unexplainable and the infinite human psyche.
 But after fifteen years, the thought of climbing another corporate rung left me hollow.
 One summer I took a drawing class and all of my childhood creativity and passion for art came flooding back to me.
 My life had always involved art but now I was the one creating it.
-I delved into my passion, studying with artists I admire and catching up on the art education I never got.
+I delved into my passion, studying with artists I admired and catching up on the art education I never got.
 I came back to what I had always been.
-I became a painter.
-All of the 'looking for the unseen' has come full circle with my painting."
+All of the 'looking for the unseen' has come full circle with my art."